invariantlabs-ai/invariant-gateway/README.md

 The `INVARIANT-API-KEY` header is used both for pushing the traces to explorer and for guardrailing.

 If no `INVARIANT-PROJECT-NAME` header is specified but `PUSH-INVARIANT-EXPLORER` is set to "true", a new Invariant project will be created and the MCP traces will be pushed there.

+If you pass a header called `INVARIANT-X-MCP-SERVER-CUSTOM-API-KEY`, it will be passed as the `CUSTOM-API-KEY` header to the underlying MCP server.

 You can also specify blocking or logging guardrails for the project name by visiting the Explorer.